Visa Traveler

 • Your sponsor’s utility bill

 Just having an invitation letter is not sufficient.
-An invitation letter is not legally enforceable and such letters will not help unless you provide additional documentation from your sponsor such as those mentioned above.
+An invitation letter is not legally enforceable and such letters will not help unless you provide additional documentation from your sponsor, such as the ones mentioned above.

 10. Not disclosing any previous visa refusals